In a global economy that requires both an educated citizenry and a robust national

 The Lincoln Project: Excellence and Access in Public Higher Education is considering

-the implications of state disinvestment in public higher education; assessing the
+the implications of reduced state investment in public higher education; assessing

 and developing recommendations for ensuring that public universities continue to